-Concierge service firm that provides concierge services, tours, special events, visitor information, tickets, restaurant reservations services to hotel guests/tourists, convention groups and downtown office professionals.
+This concierge service firm provides concierge services, tours, special events, visitor information, tickets, restaurant reservations services to hotel guests/tourists, convention groups and downtown office professionals.

-Considered one of the top 10 regional theaters in the country and honored as the State Theater of Maryland, this professional theater presents a variety of home-produced plays, from Shakespeare to August Wilson, Sondheim to Shaw, in two state-of-the-art theaters.
+Considered one of the top 10 regional theaters in the country, CENTERSTAGE is honored as the State Theater of Maryland.
+This professional theater presents a variety of home-produced plays, from Shakespeare to August Wilson, Sondheim to Shaw, in two state-of-the-art theaters.

 The Charm City Circulator is expected to launch in early fall, will serve the needs of visitors, residents and employees by providing fast, convenient and energy-efficient way to move about Baltimore's downtown area.
 Clean-energy buses will run three routes in-and-around downtown Baltimore.
 The Charm City Circulator will run 10 minute headways between buses.

 We offer walking ours that highlight the architecture, history, culture and the cuisine of Baltimore area neighborhoods.